martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 # Session Concatenation

-Use of session identifiers do not prevent an attacker from establishing two concurrent sessions with different peers and forwarding signaling from those peers to each other.
+Use of session identifiers does not prevent an attacker from establishing two concurrent sessions with different peers and forwarding signaling from those peers to each other.
 Concatenating two signaling sessions creates a situation where both peers believe that they are talking to the attacker when they are